hmuhajab/DLIG-Ontology/README.md

 ## Files

-- **Abstract_DLIG.owl**: The OWL file containing the DLIG Ontology.
+- **DLIG_Ontology.owl**: The OWL file containing the DLIG Ontology.
 This file includes the definitions, classes, properties, and axioms that constitute the ontology.

 ## Usage